DarinJoshua-dev/DarinJoshua-dev/README.md

 - 📢 About me ...
 I'm an aspiring Full Stack Developer and UI/UX Designer 💻
 - 🔭 I’m currently working on ...
 A lot of awesome ideas & innovative realtime projects 💥
 - 🌱 I’m currently learning ...
 Computer Science and Engineering.
-Also Exciting New & Old Technologies, Concepts 🤩
+Also Exciting New & Old Technologies, Concepts, DSA 🤩
 - 🤝 I’m looking to collaborate on ...
 New cool opensource and ingenious ideas, projects 🎯
 - 🤔 I’m looking for help with ...
 Full Stack Development, Latest Technologies, Current Trends & Projects ✨
 - 💬 Ask me about ...
 Anything related to Technology, Development, Innovation, Sports, Games, Music, Food & News 🥇